 Like any other theme park, expect queues that are quite long and bring your strong standing-in-line game!
 But don’t worry, DisneySea has a FastPass system that lets you jump to an express queue (but it’s only for selected attractions!).
 You can claim your FastPass by scanning your entrance ticket and then selecting the attraction and the time slot allotted for it.
 Read more about the DisneySea here so you can maximize your experience when you visit!

 If you are a history buff, Edo Wonderland Nikko Edomura is a perfect attraction for you.
-Edo Wonderland Nikko Edomura is a cultural and historical theme park that depicts the Edo Period (1603-1868) of Japan.
+Edo Wonderland Nikko Edomura is a cultural and historical theme park that depicts the Edo Period (1603-1868) in Japan.
 The park boasts an Edo-styled architecture, and the staff are dressed in period costumes.
-To make your Edo-era day trip from Tokyo completely you can also rent these costumes as well!
+To make your Edo-era day trip from Tokyo completely you can also rent costumes yourself.
+Want to know more?

 Explore the park’s historically-based shops and museums, such as the Kodenmacho Jail House and Kira-Kozukenosuke Residence (these two are wax museums that showcase prison life, torture, and battle during the era) and also participate in games and watch live shows at their theaters, one of which is the Grand Ninja Theater, the park’s most popular.

 Getting to Edo Wonderland is around two to three hours by car or by bus.
 Alternatively, this door to door day trip is the perfect way to visit.
 Check availability and book now.

 Take these Tokyo Day Trips by Train